knockout/knockout/documentation/component-registration.md

                 // - 'componentInfo.element' is the element the component is being
                 //   injected into.
 When createViewModel is called, the template has
                 //   already been injected into this element, but isn't yet bound.
+                // - 'componentInfo.templateNodes' is an array containing any DOM
+                //   nodes that have been supplied to the component.
+See below.

                 // Return the desired view model instance, e.g.: return new MyViewModel(params);